 If you make your living as a plumber, you wouldn’t expect your lawyer to be able to come over and fix your pipes.
 Nor would a doctor expect an attorney to accurately diagnose his illness.
 Plumbers, doctors–and lawyers–have special training that makes them good at what they do.
 Just as you couldn’t fix a sink well without training, neither should you be expected to defend yourself in court without the proper skills.
 You need an attorney with experience in civil litigation to help navigate you through the unfamiliar terms, procedures and traditions of the court.
 Explains Gregory Hunt, “whether you hire me or another firm, I recommend that you not go to court alone.
 In my opinion, pro se litigants stand naked before the court.”

 Gregory Hunt is the principal attorney of Hunt Law PLLC.
-The firm, located in Charlotte’s historic Dilworth neighborhood, has been helping North Carolina families and businesses like yours since 2008.
+The firm, located in Charlotte’s Uptown neighborhood, has been helping North Carolina families and businesses like yours since 2008.
 We specialize in civil litigation, family law and criminal/traffic cases.
 Give us a call at 704-326-9245 to schedule an appointment.